-For textbooks and similar learning resources we recommend that you budget between £40 to £100 for Art and £35 to £50 for Film and Theatre.
+For textbooks and similar learning resources, we recommend that you budget between £40-to £100 for the programme.
 Many books are available second-hand, which will reduce costs.
-A range of resources to support your curriculum, including textbooks and electronic resources, are available through the library and through the Department of Film, Theatre & Television.
+A range of resources to support your curriculum, including textbooks and electronic resources, are available through the library.
 Printing and photocopying facilities are available on campus at a cost of £0.05 per page.
-Costs will be, on average, £10 per year.

 The Department of Art houses its own art supplies shop that provides a range of materials at subsidised prices.
 Equipment and software for video and digital media practices are all available to hire at no cost through our student media resource.
 Due to the individual nature of studio practice, the cost of materials throughout your programme will vary depending on your choice of media.
 At Part 1 most materials are provided by the department except where students wish to use specialist or unusual materials of their choice.
 In subsequent years we would suggest an approximate budget of £200 per year to cover basics.
 For the final year exhibition you may wish to invest more in materials.
 This is not a necessary requirement and advice should be sought from the module convenor.
 However a reasonable budgetary expectation would be an additional £200.
-In addition, students should budget approximately £60 per year for exhibition and museum trips.
+In addition, it is recommended that you budget approximately £100 per year for optional exhibition and museum trips.